meganemichel/Phylogeny_Workshop/README.md

 2. **Data files-** https://github.com/meganemichel/Phylogeny_Workshop
 Download this repository to a convenient location on your local machine.
 If you are comfortable working with Git on the command line follow the following steps:
-<t\>a.
+* a.
 Open a terminal window
-<t\>b.
+* b.
 Change into the directory where you would like to save the Phylogeny_Workshop materials

 ```